 We’ve always been close but when you live in a 3600 square foot home with jobs and all that surrounds owning a house, sometimes we’d get lost a little.
 Hey, that’s marriage.
 We’re on year #36 as I post this.
 However, when you live in such tiny accommodations, marital quandaries are always…always up close and personal.
 There is no running away from it; especially when you don’t have a toad!

-As with any relationship, we learned to take care of issues immediately because simply, there is no room or atmosphere to allow them to fester let alone worry about where we put the only roll of toilet paper (okay, that’s a stretch, but you get it).
+As with any relationship, we learn (daily, I might add!) to take care of issues immediately because simply, there is no room or atmosphere to allow them to fester let alone worry about where we put the only roll of toilet paper (okay, that’s a stretch, but you get it).

 We have found, as a couple, to continue our healthy marriage, honesty and openness are first and foremost.
 We can’t keep anything bottled up inside because there is no room even for implosion.
 But also, keeping our health and wellness is a priority must.
 So we opt for outdoor adventures such as hiking, kayaking, and exploring our new surroundings.
 All that said, we’re not perfect nor do we have a perfect marriage.
 And if we have an argument, we wait to argue and duke it out when we’re boondocking in the middle of nowhere!
 By the time we light the campfire, we’re good with each other.

 Oh, and worth mentioning, there’s a cool Facebook Group called Full-Time-RVing – The Emotional Journey that I frequent that helps sometimes validate feelings and experiences.
-Because RV life isn’t easy.
+Because the full-time RV lifestyle is far from easy.
 I will never tell you that it’s easy.
 Because it’s just NOT.

 Humility, tolerance and acceptance!